tarun5839/smart-power-plug/README.md

 BENEFITS OF USING “SMART POWER PLUG “
-• Thesystemcanbeusedfrom anywhere (depending upon the range of bluetooth sensors used )by the user.
+• The system can be used from anywhere (depending upon the range of bluetooth sensors used )by the user.
-• Savestimeandreduceshuman intervention.
+• Saves time and reduces human intervention.
-• Thesystemisflexibleandsecuredto be used.
+• The system is flexible and secured to be used.

 TECHNOLOGY USED